JorelAli/CommandAPI/docssrc/src/tooltips.md

 ### Example - Teleportation command with suggestion descriptions

 Say we wanted to create a custom teleport command which suggestions a few key locations.
-In this example, we'll use the following command structure:
+In this example, we'll use the following command syntax:

 ```
 /warp <location>